-I would still write to the Court and explain that any interim charge is now invalid on the grounds that the CCJ in question has now been set aside, and submit a copy of the Order from the court confirming that it has been set aside.Any posts made by myself are intended as general guidance in relation to your rights and responsibilities, and does not constitute legal advice.
-No liability can be accepted for any losses, omissions or errors that may arise from your reliance on any advice, information or other matters published on this forum.
+I would still write to the Court and explain that any interim charge is now invalid on the grounds that the CCJ in question has now been set aside, and submit a copy of the Order from the court confirming that it has been set aside.Any posts made by myself are intended as general guidance in relation to your rights and responsibilities, and does not constitute legal advice nor does it create any kind of relationship.
+No liability can be accepted for any losses, omissions or errors that may arise from your reliance on any advice, information or other matters published on this forum by me.
 Should you require legal advice, you can do so by using the Law Society's Find A Solicitor or contact your local Citizen's Advice Bureau.

 By Char1 in forum General Legal IssuesReplies: 1: 3rd January 2014, 20:34:PM